1. Everyone is talking about the new law on Czech citizenship for Russians. What happened?

 That’s the problem.
 The amendment doesn’t just require renouncing Russian citizenship – it effectively freezes the process for Russians seeking Czech citizenship indefinitely – potentially for years or even decades.

-The amendment has two conflicting points: one requires renouncing Russian citizenship, while the other indefinitely block the processing of new and existing applications.
+The amendment has two conflicting points: one requires renouncing Russian citizenship, while the other indefinitely blocks the processing of new and existing applications.

 Moreover, the requirement to renounce citizenship applies only to Russians, creating an unprecedented case of nationality-based discrimination within European law.